FCSCOpendata/frontend/content/post/HelloWorld.md

 ---
-title: Awesome CMS built into Portal.JS
+title: New title for this post
 ---

-> Welcome to the blog!
-For now editing via UI isn't working and you need to edit content right in the github: https://github.com/datopian/ckan-enterprise-frontend/tree/main/content
+# Welcome to the blog.

+> To edit this site head over to the [`/admin`](/admin) route.
+Then click the pencil icon in the bottom lefthand corner to start editing 🦙.

 # Dixi gaude Arethusa